bitblit/SaltMine/readme.md

 * You can tell it to take a task, perform it, and if there is still enough time remaining, do it again.

 That's about it.
-SaltMine is really meant to be called from API Gateway Lambda's to queue up later tasks, and from a Cron Lambda to occasionally see if there is anything to be processed.
+SaltMine is really meant to be called from API Gateway Lambda's to queue up later tasks, and from a Cron Lambda to occasionally see if there is anything left to be processed.
 The trick is that it also provides an SNS listening Lambda to autofire whenever a notification comes in that there is work to be done.

+Technically you could get away without the SNS handler if you are content to have your batch work only trigger on other events (like CRON).

 ## Usage